jpablo91/ASFChallenge_UCD/Documentation/Results/Period_3/Results_P3.md

     -   Infected\_P: The number of infected pig herds.\
     -   Infected\_WB: The number of infected wild boars.\
     -   Sim: Iteration of the scenario.\
     -   Scenario: The corresponding scenario for that run.

 -   **AgentsDF.csv**: Contains all the agents for the 6 scenarios ran, each agent (row) is a hexagonal grid cell with the variables:

     -   idhex: a id given to the hexagonal cell.\
     -   Epidemic: Indicates the number of times that cell had a epidemic in the model ran.\
+    -   Reintroduction: indicates if the disease has beenreintroduced since the eradication.
     -   introduction\_ph: Number of times the disease transmission source was a long distance movement.\
     -   introduction\_wb: Number of times the transmission source of the pig herds was from the wild boars.\
     -   Scenario: The corresponding scenario for that agent.